-The FDA is the government authority who is responsible under the Drug Act, including the rules on drug advertising.
-The National Anti-Corruption Commission (the “NACC“) is responsible for enforcing and control the rules on inducement and bribery under the Anti-Corruption Act.
-In addition, the Central Criminal Court for Corruption and Misconduct Cases is the authoritative court for bribery cases.
+The FDA is the government authority which is responsible under the Drug Act, including the rules on drug advertising.
+The National Anti-Corruption Commission is the primary enforcement agency which is responsible for enforcing the rules on inducement and bribery under the Anti-Corruption Act.

 On what basis and before which bodies or courts can companies initiate proceedings against competitors for advertising infringements?